Energy Storage Systems (BESS) – VRLA Batteries

 VRLA Battery Developments

-There are a number of battery manufacturers who are looking at VRLA batteries and developing new and improved versions, which are better suited to Energy Storage Systems.
+Many manufacturers are developing new and improved versions, better suited to Energy Storage Systems.
 For example, the Ultrabattery is a VRLA hybrid comprising both standard VRLA architecture as well as an ultracapacitor.
 This produces a battery that can handle significantly more partial discharge cycles than traditional VRLA batteries.